Rules and Regulations

 Art.
 47 Disqualification or Withdrawal

-As soon as a participant is disqualified or has quit, they are no longer under the responsibility of the Sierre-Zinal Race and its Organizers.
+From the moment a participant is taken out of the race or withdraws, they shall no longer be under the responsibility of the Sierre-Zinal Race or the Organizer.

 Art.
 48 Pursuit despite a disqualification

-Any participant who is disqualified from the race and who wishes to continue may do so only after his or her number has been crossed out, and this under his or her own responsibility, at his or her own risk and in complete autonomy.
+Any participant who has been taken out of the race and nevertheless wishes to continue the course may do so only after his or her race bib has been crossed out and the timing chip removed.

 11. Doping and Consequences (art.
 49-51)